ramonaisonline/po10diy/README.md

   - All that is to say, YMMV, and try it both ways!
 - [All about the PicoDVI library for the Feather](https://learn.adafruit.com/picodvi-arduino-library-video-out-for-rp2040-boards)
 - [Drawing shapes with Adafruit GFX](https://learn.adafruit.com/adafruit-gfx-graphics-library/graphics-primitives)

+## Remaining TODOs
+A few small features left to implement here!
+- The PO Sync feature (the PCB should be set up for it)
+- Creating / swapping between different sequences (the folder button)
+- Switch layers without triggering them via the layer buttons
+- Change tempo

 # Using it
 TODO: Quick user manual